sigai/LearnPython2019/OldBoy/14day10/note002.md

 On Windows, only sockets are supported; on Unix, all file descriptors.

 `select(rlist, wlist, xlist[, timeout]) -> (rlist, wlist, xlist)`

 Wait until one or more file descriptors are ready for some kind of I/O.
-The first three arguments are sequences of file descriptors to be waited for: rlist -- wait until ready for reading wlist -- wait until ready for writing xlist -- wait for an ``exceptional condition''
+The first three arguments are sequences of file descriptors to be waited for: rlist -- wait until ready for reading wlist -- wait until ready for writing xlist -- wait for an ''exceptional condition''
 If only one kind of condition is required, pass [] for the other lists.
 A file descriptor is either a socket or file object, or a small integer gotten from a fileno() method call on one of those.

 The optional 4th argument specifies a timeout in seconds; it may be a floating point number to specify fractions of seconds.
 If it is absent or None, the call will never time out.

 The return value is a tuple of three lists corresponding to the first three arguments; each contains the subset of the corresponding file descriptors that are ready.

 > IMPORTANT NOTICE
 On Windows, only sockets are supported; on Unix, all file descriptors can be used.